mvdbos/vdb-uri/README.md

 TODO
 ----
-- [] implement `URI::compare(URI $uri)` public method
+- implement `URI::compare(URI $uri)` public method
-- [] implement percentage encoding normalization for username and pass and host
+- implement percentage encoding normalization for username and pass and host
-- [] implement validations for all components.
+- implement validations for all components.
 Check java.net.URI for reference
-- [] refactor: separate classes for parser and URI (value object with DI for parser (+ DI defaults))
+- refactor: separate classes for parser and URI (value object with DI for parser (+ DI defaults))
-- [] add more tests based on C uriparser tests from sourceforge
+- test: add more tests based on C uriparser tests from sourceforge